kaven276/noradle/doc/introduction.md

 use cases:

 1. psp.web: nodejs as http reverse proxy, oracle implement the http server as a servlet container
-2. DBCall : nodejs db access driver, get sql result sets, post changes, by specify target procedure and send parameters
+2. NDBC : nodejs db access connectivity, get sql result sets, post changes, by specify target procedure and request parameters
 3. Ajax/WS data src : browser can feed sql results sets and JSON for ajax or websocket request
-3. DCO: oracle can call nodejs worker proxy through ext-hub, extending oracle's capability
+3. Call-Out: oracle can send message to node, implemented by repeated NDBC call, extending oracle's capability

 Compare to other platforms
 =================